Walk on Cameron Muir, Loch Lomond and Trossachs

 Once back on the road, walking towards Finnich Toll again we notice that the fence between the field to our right hand side (south) and the road has been removed, presumably for replacement.

 Arriving by the river bank as the steep sides of the gorge levelled off to level ground we felt as though we were entering a secret world.
-Usually the preserve of cattle and visited by very few people.
+Usually this area is the preserve of cattle and is seldom visited by people.

 A little further west from where we took these photos the Carnack passes under the A809 Drymen to Glasgow road and then enters Finnich Glen better known to some as Devil's Pulpit.
 This sheer sided gorge has been used as a dramatic location in films such as The Eagle and the Outlander TV series and has been very popular with younger visitors.

 As the sun began to set and the light started to fade we made our way back to the top again and walked back to the car feeling that we had discovered a magical spot we hadn't even known was there.
 Another excellent afternoon out!